Overview of the EU Toy Safety Directive: What are the requirements?

 Food & Food Contact Materials, Measurlabs

-All toys sold in Europe must comply with the Toy Safety Directive 2009/48/EC, which aims to ensure that toys do not jeopardize the health or safety of children when they are used as intended or in a foreseeable way, considering how children behave.
+All toys sold in Europe must comply with the Toy Safety Directive 2009/48/EC, which aims to ensure that toys do not endanger children's health or safety when they are used as intended or in a foreseeable way, considering how children behave.
 The requirements outlined in the directive include, among others, physical and mechanical durability, minimized flammability, and safety of chemical components.

 Requirements for physical and mechanical properties